 What is Intellectual Property?

-Intellectual property is commonly referred to as IP.
-Intellectual property is essentially creations of the mind.
+Intellectual property (commonly referred to as IP) is a product of the mind.

 Some less common types of intellectual property include plant breeders rights and circuit layout rights.